krit-k7/Digital-Identity-Manager/README.md

 - Delete their identity securely
 - Retrieve identity information when needed

-All operations are user-authorized, ensuring privacy and ownership.
+All operations are user-authorized, ensuring privacy and ownership

 ---